bergzand/libcose/README.md

 make lib
 ```

 Default libcose will try to link against libsodium for the crypto.
-Note that
-libcose also requires cn-cbor compiled with context pointer support.
-When
-building cn-cbor, please use `cmake -Duse_context=ON` to enable the context
-pointer.
+Since
+versions after v0.3.x libcose depends on tinycbor instead of cn-cbor.

 ### Testing